 Malcolm X Boulevard = Lenox Avenue = Sixth Avenue

-Above Central Park don't even think about calling this major thoroughfare Sixth Avenue (although that's exactly what it once was).
+North of Central Park don't even think about calling this major thoroughfare Sixth Avenue (although that's exactly what it is).
 In 1887 it was renamed Lenox Avenue after philanthropist James Lenox, and the name has stuck.
 One hundred years later, it was co-named Malcolm X Boulevard in honor of the civil rights leader who was assassinated not too far away in Washington Heights.
 If you need a mnemonic to help you recall its position on the grid, just remember that Malcolm X and Lenox both have Xs in them—just like the number six.
 Got it?

 Adam Clayton Powell Jr. Boulevard = Seventh Avenue